GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 Task 2: Spoof the ARP cache on the User and Gateway Computers
 =========

-Use the arpspoof tool on the Attacker computer to perform your ARP spoofing.
-Note you must target both the User and Gateway computers.
-It is easiest to start the arpspoof program in two different virtual terminals connected to the attacker (you may have wondered why you were given three Attacker terminals).
+Use the arpspoof tool on the attacker computer to perform your ARP spoofing.

+- You must target both the user and gateway computers; this is easiest if you start the arpspoof program in two different "attacker" virtual terminals, with one command in each:
 ```
+1st terminal:
->   sudo arpspoof -t <User IP> <gateway IP> sudo arpspoof -t <gateway IP> <User IP>
+$ sudo arpspoof -t <User IP> <gateway IP>

+2nd terminal:
+$ sudo arpspoof -t <gateway IP> <user IP>
 ```
-After your ARP spoofing has commenced you should see your spoofed ARP traffic in Wireshark.
-Now return to the User computer and refetch the webpage using wget command.
-You should see TCP traffic in your Wireshark display.
-In Wireshark, stop the capture, (red button), and use ”File / Save” to save the traffic into a file named sniff.pcapng in your HOME directory, (/home/ubuntu).
+After your ARP spoofing has commenced you should see your spoofed ARP traffic in wireshark.

+- Return to the user computer and refetch the webpage, using wget command again.

+- You should see TCP traffic in your wireshark display.

+- Stop the capture, (red button), and use ”File / Save” to save the traffic into a file named sniff.pcapng in your HOME directory, (/home/ubuntu).

 Submission
 ==========

 After finishing the lab, go to the terminal on your Linux system that was used to start the lab and type:
 ```
->   stoplab arp-spoof
+$ stoplab arp-spoof
 ```

-When you stop the lab, the system will display a path to the zipped lab results on your Linux system.